 History, tourist information, and nearby accommodation

-The Fleece frequently acts as a venue for folk music and morris dancing, with 3 morris 'sides' based at the Fleece.
+The Fleece frequently acts as a venue for folk music and morris dancing, with three Morris dancing 'sides' based at the Fleece.
 It also holds an annual asparagus festival and has regular asparagus auctions.

 Entering the interior is like stepping back in time, with age-darkened beams overhead.
 We enjoyed the old parlour, with its original fireplace and high-backed benches to keep the heat in.
 Outside, facing the inn entrance, is a thatched medieval barn, used as a venue for private parties and weddings.

 Bretforton itself is well worth a look.
-There are a number of attractive timber-framed cottages a short stroll from the Fleece Inn, including several thatched houses, and the 12th century parish church of St Leonards is a wonderful historic building.
+There are a number of attractive timber-framed cottages a short stroll from the Fleece Inn, including several thatched houses, and the 12th-century parish church of St Leonards is a wonderful historical building.

 About Fleece Inn

 Address: The Cross, Bretforton, Worcestershire, England, WR11 7JE